 This may be enough for some autistic children.
 Other children may need extra support.

-If your child needs extra support their school does not usually provide, they'll need an education, health and care plan (EHC plan, or EHCP).
+If your child needs extra support, they'll need an education, health and care (EHC) plan.

 This is a document from your local council.
 It says what education and health needs your child has and what support they should get.